-Amber: Great information as always, Paul and Hudson.
+Amber: Great information as always, Paul.
 Thank you for sharing your insights.
 Thank you to our listeners and viewers for tuning in this week.
 We wish you a wonderful week.
 Until next time, take care.

 For more of my thoughts on investing and industry news as it happens, be sure to follow me on Twitter @MampillyGuru.

 And don’t forget to watch my Bold Profits Daily video tomorrow for three biotech stock sectors skyrocketing in a new bull market — and your way to buy in now.